Roots of the Civil Rights Movement in Florida

 Tallahassee witnessed several sit-ins in the early 1960s at prominent businesses that maintained “whites only” lunch counters.
 The first sit-in in Florida’s capital city took place on February 13, 1960.
 On February 20, students from Florida A&M University and others from around the country held a sit-in at the Woolworth lunch counter in downtown Tallahassee.
 When they refused to leave, 11 were arrested and charged with “disturbing the peace by engaging in riotous conduct and assembly to the disturbance of the public tranquility.”

-Rather than pay their fines, eight students opted for jail time, effectively launching the first jail-in of the civil rights movement.
+Rather than pay their fines, eight students opted for jail time, effectively launching one of the first jail-ins of the civil rights movement.
 Among those jailed were Patricia Stephens and her sister Priscilla.
 In the weeks that followed, additional demonstrations took place at the same Woolworth and also at McCrory’s department store.

 While imprisoned, Patricia wrote a letter about her experience and her thoughts on civil rights, which reached leaders like Martin Luther King Jr. and Jackie Robinson.
 King wrote back to Stephens: “…you are suffering to make men free.”